drtyhlpr/rpi23-gen-image/README.md

 Enable sound hardware and install Advanced Linux Sound Architecture.

 ##### `ENABLE_HWRANDOM`=true
 Enable Hardware Random Number Generator.
-Strong random numbers are important for most network based communications that use encryption.
+Strong random numbers are important for most network-based communications that use encryption.
 It's recommended to be enabled.

 ##### `ENABLE_MINGPU`=false
 Minimize the amount of shared memory reserved for the GPU.
 It doesn't seem to be possible to fully disable the GPU.